Treatment for postnatal depression

 Electroconvulsive therapy or ECT, is a specialist treatment that involves activating electro-currents to the brain, and can relieve a range of severe symptoms of postnatal depression.
 ECT is generally prescribed if your postnatal depression is severe and medications are not having a positive effect on your symptoms.

 My postnatal depression spiralled downwards extremely quickly.
 I became suicidal and had ECT because the medications weren’t working fast enough.”

 The number of ECT treatments will vary depending on the severity of your postnatal depression and how rapidly you respond to the treatment.

 For many parents, whilst ECT may be considered a last resort, it can certainly be a life-saver as it can effectively provide relief from the symptoms of postnatal depression.
 There can be side-effects such as short-term memory loss, however this is weighed up by you and your health professional when considering the benefits of ECT for you.

-I suffered memory loss from this treatment, and about 6 months are just gone, including the 3 months I spent in hospital in the Mother/Baby unit.
+I suffered memory loss from this treatment, and about six months are just gone, including the three months I spent in hospital in the Mother/Baby unit.
 It’s quite possible that I received more help and information than I can recall.
 In the end though, it is what got me through.”

 Depression can get worse if not treated early, and when trying to manage the demands of a new baby, this may make it more difficult to get on top of depression without professional help.

 The faster you get help for depression, the faster you can recover.